nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 - Learning Objectives
 Deploy JuiceShop in AKS cluster.
+Deploy Mygarage on Ubuntu VM.
 Expose JuiceShop with Nginx Ingress Controller.
 Configure Nginx for Azure for load balancing JuiceShop.
+Configure Nginx for Azure for load balancing Mygarage.
 Add Nginx Caching to improve delivery of images.

 <br/>